mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 - Used elements and values that help clarify the intent of the XAML to make it easier to visualize.
 - Removed some of the duplication.

-All of which should make the code easier for someone else to understand in the future and also make it easier for them to modify without unnecessary effort, duplication, or unintended consequences.
+This should make the code easier for someone else to understand in the future and also make it easier for them to modify without unnecessary effort, duplication, or unintended consequences.

 With that page changed, we can now focus on the other page in the app.